Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Syntagma Square and the Changing of the Guard

-The Evzones -- the presidential guards in their iconic white kilts, red caps, and shoes with pompoms -- perform a changing of the guard ceremony every hour at the Tomb of the Unknown Soldier in front of the Greek Parliament.
-The full ceremonial version happens on Sunday mornings at 11:00 AM, complete with a military band, and it is genuinely impressive.
-My kids were absolutely mesmerized by the high-stepping, synchronized movements.
-The guards stand completely still between changes, and my children spent a full ten minutes trying to make one of them blink.
+The Evzones - the presidential guards in their iconic white kilts, red caps, and shoes with pompoms - perform a changing of the guard ceremony every hour at the Tomb of the Unknown Soldier in front of the Greek Parliament.
+The full ceremonial version happens on Sunday mornings at 11:00 AM, complete with a military band, and it's genuinely impressive.
+Lila was absolutely mesmerized by the high-stepping, synchronized movements.
+The guards stand completely still between changes, and she spent a full ten minutes trying to make one of them blink.
 He did not.

 The National Garden: Your Secret Weapon

 Right behind Syntagma Square lies Athens' National Garden, fifteen hectares of shaded paths, duck ponds, a small playground, and a tiny (very tiny) zoo with goats, peacocks, and turtles.
 This is your emergency escape when the heat or the history gets too much.
-We retreated here on our hottest afternoon and let the kids run wild among the palm trees and fountains while we sat on a bench and breathed.
-There is also a lovely outdoor cafe near the Zappeion exhibition hall where you can sit under the trees and have a proper Greek coffee while the kids explore.
+We retreated here on our hottest afternoon and let Lila run wild among the palm trees and fountains while I sat on a bench and breathed.
+There's also a lovely outdoor cafe near the Zappeion exhibition hall where you can sit under the trees and have a proper Greek coffee while the kids explore.

 Greek Food Kids Love (and You Will Too)